wp-slimstat/wp-slimstat/readme.txt

 * [Update] [AmCharts](https://www.amcharts.com/javascript-charts/), the library used to render all of our charts, has been updated to version 4.5.3.
 * [Update] Removed tracker notice field under Settings > Maintenance as it was confusing many people and generating extra work for our customer service team.
 * [Update] Removed option to not track "client properties" like screen resolution, etc. Also, removed option to not honor DNT headers, as we received complaints from privacy activists on this matter.
+* [Update] Removed option to change date/time formats and numeric separators: Slimstat will now use the WordPress settings to adjust its behavior.
 * [Update] Removed 'About Slimstat' report, given that some of the information in it has been moved to the Settings.
 * [Update] Removed unused strings, improved contextual descriptions and applied consistent naming conventions across our codebase (first pass).
 * [Update] The Slimstat admin menu is now added to the Admin Bar by default.
 Please go to Settings > Basic > WordPress Integration and change the corresponding option, if you prefer to use the side menu instead.